 The broadest goal for TAM is to provide a highly reliable public transit service to the public.
 This is achieved by tracking the age and condition of all assets to ensure reliable vehicles, equipment, and facilities that a consistent capital replacement plan is maintained.
 By ensuring a consistent age and condition, maintenance and customer service standards (such as low # of fixed route and paratransit service interruptions) are realized, maintenance costs are more predictable and future needs and funding requirements are more easily forecasted.

 Listed below are TAM Goals:

-- Goal 1: Ensure that the occurrence of fixed route service interruptions is less than 1% of all Main Transfer Station departures. - Goal 2: Ensure 99% availability of a 18 bus daily pullout of paratransit service - Goal 3: Implement the Service and Capital plan with 5 years
+- Transfer Station departures. - Goal 2: Ensure 99% availability of a 18 bus daily pullout of paratransit service • Goal 3: Implement the Service and Capital plan with 5 years interruptions.